bethcoop/sans-index-creator/README.md

 https://github.com/Ge0rg3/sans-index-creator

+## Requirements

+The following steps require a Linux system in order to perform the actions.
+Additionally, the following packages will need to be installed.

+qpdf

+``sudo apt-get install qpdf``

+pdftotext

+``sudo apt-get install poppler-utils``

 ## How to use

 1) Download course pdf's from https://www.sans.org/account/download-materials.
 Download each book individually, not the combined version.

 2) Create a password file, paste your SANS password in it and save it.